 If you’ve got a classic car or older vehicle - usually 25+ years old - you can likely put it on club or ‘special interest’ registration.
 These special registration types can offer a heavy discount on the yearly registration fee (potentially including any CTP, or compulsory third party insurance).
 But there’s one proviso - there are heavy restrictions on how you use your car, and you may even need to sign up to a car club, hence the name.
 So, is it worth it?

-In the market for a used car?
-The table below features car loans with some of the lowest fixed interest rates on the market.
+In the market for a car?
+The table below features car loans with some of the lowest fixed and variable interest rates on the market.

 Is car club rego worth it?

 We’ve taken a look at the various states' and territories' policies around club rego, what hoops you need to jump through and what it costs compared to regular registration.
 Regular registration can cost many hundreds of dollars and the traffic authorities in each state aren’t going to let you skirt around things so easily!

 Note: Details were correct as of June 2021.

 Called the ‘special interest vehicle concession’ scheme, Queensland club rego has clearly defined restrictions.
 Eligible vehicles include:

 - Vehicles that are at least 30 years old